 (Recipe adapted from Lynn Buckley, when we attended Christ Baptist Church, Upton, MA)

-1 pkg. taco seasoning or use Homemade Taco Seasoning
+- 1 pkg. taco seasoning or homemade taco seasoning

 Unfortunately, I have not had good fortune freezing casseroles with tortillas as the tortillas (especially flour tortillas) get all gooey and slimy when they are reheated after being frozen.
 Sorry, this is not a good option for a freezer meal.